Quenneville's meeting with Bettman may decide Florida fate

 Beach’s interview aired in Canada about an hour before the Panthers played host to the Boston Bruins.
 Quenneville was behind the bench with his team for the game, like usual.

-The Panthers were off to a flying start this season, beginning 6-0-0 for the first time in franchise history entering Wednesday.
-Then came Tuesday, when Quenneville was named in the report, and the Panthers suddenly had a major issue on their hands.

-“Our focus is on the ice,” Florida defenseman Brandon Montour insisted Wednesday, before the game.
+They beat Boston 4-1 and are 7-0-0 this season, extending the best start in franchise history and becoming just the 14th team in NHL history to open with seven consecutive victories.
+But there is certainly the very real chance that Quenneville may not keep his job, depending on what Bettman determines.

+“Honestly, I don’t know much about it,” defenseman Aaron Ekblad said.
+“Don’t want to comment on it.”

-Quenneville read from a prepared statement after the team’s morning skate Wednesday, saying he could not discuss the specifics because the investigation is ongoing.
+Quenneville did not display anything other than the usual emotions during the game, walking briskly off the bench when the final horn sounded on his way to the locker room.
+He read from a prepared statement after the team’s morning skate Wednesday, saying he could not discuss the specifics because the investigation is ongoing.

+“I don’t know much about what’s going on,” Panthers captain Aleksander Barkov said.

 The success Quenneville had in Chicago — three Stanley Cups — was why Florida brought him in to coach the Panthers a little over two seasons ago.
 He’s one of the biggest reasons why this Florida team believes it, finally, can win a title.